Qualifications (Police Recruits)

 We consider a conviction to be any final conviction from any court in any U.S. political subdivision, or any conviction under the Uniform Code of Military Justice.
 The classification of a conviction as felony or misdemeanor is irrelevant; under the Act, a conviction is considered any action which is a final conviction in a court of jurisdiction.
 A conviction is not a noll prosequi, dismissal of charges, or other non-conviction.

 If you have been prosecuted for a crime of domestic violence and are unsure whether this conviction falls under the purview of the Federal Act, you may discuss the issue with the Training/Recruiting Division.

 Applicants who are current illegal drug users or who have ever illegally possessed in the past three years, any drug or controlled substance, which would constitute a felony, i.e., cocaine, hallucinogenic drugs, spice, bath salts, speed, or heroin, are not considered.
 Applicants illegally possessing steroids in the past year, are also not eligible.
 Any person ever illegally selling any controlled substance is disqualified from our process.

 Character and Reputation

 Applicants must pass a thorough and extensive background check.
 Only applicants of excellent character are considered for employment.
-Applicants, whose past conduct could cause embarrassment to the City of Newport News or the Police Department, if such conduct were made public, are not considered.
+Applicants whose past conduct could cause embarrassment to the City of Newport News or the Police Department, if such conduct were made public, are not considered.

-Visible tattoos, brands, or other body art on the head, face, neck, scalp, or hands are prohibited.
 All visible tattoos must be approved by the Chief of Police.